Looking for a free POS solution?

 Campaign creation begins with a multi-tiered approach.
 You can begin by simply entering your campaign name, subject, sender (your) email, and sender name.
 Simple, easy.
 Veterans can select the advanced options to add features like unsubscribe links, tags, and custom fields.

 SendinBlue gives you three options for designing your emails: a responsive design builder (which is available for all plans except Free and Micro, both of which offer it as a 60-day trial), a standard drag-and-drop editor, and a simple text editor into which you can paste your HTML code.

-The responsive design-builder is geared toward mobile devices and offers 15 templates to choose from.
-While that’s a small number, the editor is way above par in ways that largely make up for the low number, assuming you’re willing to put slightly more work in.
-SendinBlue really shines when it comes it images.
+The responsive design-builder is geared toward mobile devices and offers a bunch of templates to choose from that can set you up for designing some quite attractive emails.
+SendinBlue really shines when it comes to images.
 Imported images can be extensively edited with a built-in image editor (it’s not Photoshop, but it’s head and shoulders beyond what most ESPs offer).
 Text options are more than adequate, with eight fonts to choose from.
 You can preview your creation to see what it will look like on monitors, tablets, and phones.

 The HTML option comes with two tabs; one is for simple copy-pasting and the other is an editor, which I recommend you not use to edit already existing code.